JoseCutileiro/-Python-Turtle-/README.md

 -> Python version 3.9

--> future of this project: Make this code a bit more understandable
+-> future of this project: Make this code a bit more understandable ||

-                           English release
+                           English Realease

 -> Language: Portuguese